n1ghthavvk/stellaris-iniates/steam-workshop/description.md

 [/list]
 Check the screenshots to see how a smaller galaxy looks like in game.
 Starting a new game is quick and easy, try experimenting yourself to see how many different shapes are possible!
 Especially smaller sizes differ significantly from game to game.
+On the smallest sizes (and especially if you use the more exotic galaxy generators), you may get stars fully disconnected from the hyperlane network.
+They will be available only through Jump Drives and the Sentry Array, or a Quantum Catapult.

 Looking to generate bigger galaxies?
 Check out this awesome mod by [i]Ariphaos[/i] (100% compatible):